Top Senior Home Security Systems

 Equipment packages start at $360 upfront, or $15 per month for the Base Home System, and go up to $600 upfront, or $25 a month for the Ultimate Home System.
 All three packages include important equipment and features like access to the Xfinity Home app, a touch screen controller, door and window sensors, pet-friendly motion sensors, and more.
 Add-ons range from $20 to $120.
 Xfinity typically charges for installation and activation, but the company sometimes runs specials that waive these fees.

-Professional monitoring costs $30 per month for systems without cameras and $40 per month for systems with cameras.
+Professional monitoring starts at $30 per month for systems without cameras and $40 per month for systems with cameras.
 If you’re an Xfinity internet customer, you can choose to self-monitor your system instead for $10 per month.

 XFINITY home security might be a good choice for older adults who want to simplify their bills.
 You can enjoy phone, cable, internet, and professional monitoring services all from one company with one monthly payment.
 Thanks to the straightforward, easy-to-use touch screen panel that functions similarly to a tablet device, operation is pretty simple, too.
 Plus, during installation, an Xfinity expert will show you exactly how to use your system.

 Abode offers several monitoring plans and starter kits that most will find budget-friendly.
-Predesigned starter kits start at $290 for the Smart Security Kit and go up to $503 for their iota Kit Elite, but it’s common to find discounts on their website.
+Predesigned starter kits start at $279 for the basic Security Kit and go up to $700 for the Iota Bundle, but it’s common to find discounts on their website.
 Additional devices, such as extra motion sensors or HD video cameras, cost extra when customizing a package.
-Although not required, you can add on professional installation for $124 at checkout.
+Although not required, you can add on professional installation for $99 at checkout thanks to the company’s partnership with HelloTech.

 You have options when it comes to monitoring, too.
 Abode Security offers three plans for monitoring services without the need for a contract – something we like to see.
 Choose free self-monitoring with limited features, or upgrade to advanced self-monitoring or professional monitoring for a fee.